koryab/ipsum/README.md

  # Algorithm and complexity

  1. Read IP list from file.
 App expects that file contents are addresses and spaces separating them.
  2. Start handling addresses.
 If IPv6 address is compressed with "::", unpack it.
-Next step are same for both types.
+Next steps are same for both types.
  3. Convert addresses to binary form.
  4. Sorting.
  5. Binary search the bitmask from the first and last addresses.